 As we want you to feel confident in the safety of your unborn baby while exercising, we’ve designed workouts specifically for pregnancy.
 If pregnancy hasn’t taught your already, overall, your body is incredibly smart!
 As it grows a tiny human being, it adjusts your blood pressure, expands your rib cage, and increases your blood volume, among many other amazing things…all without you telling it to do so.
 So, listen to your body!
 It will tell you what’s too much and when you should take it easy.

 Exercise during early pregnancy is completely safe.
 But you will want to follow all the do’s and don’ts listed below.
-If you are concerned about the 2 week wait (2ww) or waiting on a beta test, we have a lot or pre-pregnancy and infertility advice on exercising during the two week wait and early pregnancy.
+If you are concerned about the 2 week wait (2ww) or waiting on a beta test, read pre-pregnancy and infertility advice on exercising during the two week wait and early pregnancy.

 Ultimately, the most common concern amongst pregnant women is whether exercising will induce a miscarriage.
 Exercise actually soothes many of the aches and annoyances of the first trimester, and continuing to exercise throughout the pregnancy can only add benefits to the mother and her baby.

-According to ACOG, women with uncomplicated pregnancies should be encouraged to engage in aerobic and strength-conditioning exercises before, during and after pregnancy (ACOG CO650, reaffirmed 2019).
-Exercising in a cool environment is key, especially in the 1st trimester.
+According to ACOG, women with uncomplicated pregnancies should be encouraged to engage in aerobic and strength-conditioning exercises before, during and after pregnancy (ACOG CO 804).

 Before you move forward with exercise, we need to discuss some of the basics of exercising during pregnancy.
 If pregnancy hasn’t taught your already, overall, your body is incredibly smart!
 As it grows a tiny human being, among many other amazing things…all without you telling it to do so.
 So, listen to your body!
 It will tell you what’s too much and when you should take it easy.
 But, keep in mind, these adaptations are unique for every pregnant woman and not every woman will respond to exercise during pregnancy in the same way.